-Here's What You Can Do To Prevent Lyme Disease and Other Tick-Born Illnesses From Spreading If You Find A Tick Attached To You.
+Here's What You Can Do To Prevent Lyme Disease and Other Tick-Born Illnesses From Spreading If You've Been Bitten By A Tick.

-As we increase our outdoor activities, it is easy to forget about the need to protect ourselves and our families from a common but serious health threat: Lyme disease and other tick-borne illnesses.
+As we increase our outdoor activities every year, it is easy to forget about the need to protect ourselves and our families from a common but serious health threat: Lyme disease and other tick-borne illnesses.

 As discussed in the previous article “Lyme Disease Prevention Part 1: How to Avoid Getting Bit”, there are practical and simple ways to reduce the chances of getting bit and subsequently contracting Lyme disease and other co-infections that can have damaging long-term effects.